 Mammograms are a form of x-ray that examines breast tissue.
 Bone density or DEXA exams uses x-ray to determine bone mineral content and density.
 Computed tomography (CT) also uses x-ray to produce images which can be used to construct 3D images.
 Fluoroscopy uses continuous x-ray to show moving images of the body.
 Both CT and Fluoroscopy may require the use of contrast.

-X-rays are Available as Walk-ins or Scheduled Online Only Using Our Portal.
+X-rays are Available as a Walk-in or Scheduled Online Only Using MyChart.

-TGH Imaging Powered by Tower conveniently offers digital x-ray exams on a walk-in basis or a limited amount of scheduled x-ray appointments are available when scheduled through our online portal.
+TGH Imaging conveniently offers digital x-ray exams on a walk-in basis and provides a limited amount of scheduled x-ray appointments available only through our online MyChart patient portal.
 The exam is ideally completed within 30 minutes.
 A patient can expect a quick, comfortable, easy experience with the help of our expert trained technologists who are there to assist you through the exam.

 There is no preparation for your x-ray exam but you will need to remove all jewelry and any other metal.
 You should notify your referring doctor if you have had a barium enema, or any exam that used contrast recently, as it may interfere with your results depending on the area of the body being x-rayed.